 The Internet Society works at the intersection of technology and policy supporting privacy standards (legal and technical) that are openly developed, transparent, globally-interoperable and user-centric.

 We contribute to the OECD's work on privacy and data protection through the Internet Technical Advisory Committee (ITAC) coordinated by the Internet Society.
-The OECD is presently undertaking a review of the OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data.
+In 2013, the OECD revised the Guidelines on the Protection of Privacy and Transborder Flows of Personal Data.

 The Internet Society (representing ITAC) also participated in the panel on Fostering Innovation in Privacy Protection at the OECD Conference on The Evolving Role of the Individual in Privacy Protection: 30 Years after the OECD Privacy Guidelines and the concluding session of the OECD Technology Foresight Forum 2012 Harnessing data as a new source of growth: Big data analytics and policies.

 Please read ITAC's speaking points

 The Internet Society also participates in APEC's work on privacy in the APEC ESCG Data Privacy Subgroup (DPS) as an invited guest in the APEC Electronic Commerce Steering Group (ECSG).

 In 2011, APEC leaders approved the APEC CBPR system, a voluntary accountability-based system designed to facilitate privacy-respecting tranborder data flows among participating APEC economies.
 The system applies the standards of the APEC Privacy Framework to cross-border data flows.
 APEC is currently undertaking a "stocktake" of the APEC Privacy Framework and working on a cross-border privacy standards for processors.